What is Howlite? – A Complete Buying Guide

 Never use anything stronger than the mildest of soaps, warm water, and a soft piece of cloth when cleaning howlite.
 You should be extra careful especially if the stone is dyed– most cheap dyes can be washed away just with hand soap.

-Howlite Meaning And Symbolism
+Howlite Meaning and Symbolism

 Howlite mala beads